 Nationalism Moves to the Mainstream

 White evangelical Protestants have become the poster children for this more politicized strain of Christianity in recent years.
 Indeed, Christian American exceptionalism is a belief that has gone from the fringe to the political mainstream recently.
 From beliefs that America brings about its own violence and misfortune by not allowing prayer in school to the belief that gun ownership is a God-given American birthright, the language of Christian nationalism is increasingly being invoked in defense of socially conservative causes.
-Evangelicals’ fervor for a more Christian nation was made perfectly clear in the 2016 election, where they supported Donald Trump at a whopping rate of 77%.
+Evangelicals’ desire for a more Christian nation was made perfectly clear in the 2016 election, where they supported Donald Trump at a whopping rate of 77%.

 Religious Extremism on the Rise

 What’s wrong with Christians veering further to the right?

 Well, researchers at the University of Maryland who analyzed the Global Terrorism Database reported that 2017 showed a “sharp increase” in the share of attacks by right-wing extremists, from 6% in the 2000s to 35% in the 2010s.
 The share of attacks by religious extremists also increased between those two decades, from 9% to 53%.
 Another study published in the Sociology of Religion found that “Christian nationalism can serve as an ethno-nationalist symbolic boundary portraying nonwhites and Muslims as threatening cultural outsiders.”

 The University of Maryland study defined “right-wing extremism” as “violence in support of the belief that personal and/or national way of life is under attack and is either already lost or that the threat is imminent.”
 It includes anti-globalism, white supremacy, and nationalism.
 The same study found a precipitous drop in left-wing and environmental terrorism over the same time period, from 64% of the share of terrorist attacks in the 2000s to only 12% in the 2010s.